Japanophilia: 21st century

-Weeaboos
+Wapanese, weeaboo and weeb

-In the early 2000s, derogatory slang terms were created to refer to people who are obsessed with Japanese popular culture.
-The term "wapanese" (from "white Japanese", or possibly also "wannabe Japanese") first emerged in 2002 as a derogatory term for a non-Japanese, particularly white, person who is obsessed with Japanese culture, particularly anime, manga, visual novels and light novels.
-The term "weeaboo" (often shortened to "weeb") came from the webcomic The Perry Bible Fellowship, in which the word had no connection to Japanese culture.
-An administrator on 4chan added a filter on the site to change "wapanese" to "weeaboo," and users on the site quickly picked up the word and applied it in an abusive way in place of the already existing term "wapanese".
-The terms "weeaboo" and "weeb", while originally derogatory, have also been reclaimed by some of those to whom they originally referred, seeing increased usage by fans of Japanese media to refer to themselves in an ironic or self-deprecating fashion.
+The slang term wapanese (a portmanteau of white, or wannabe, and Japanese) appeared in the early 2000s as a derogatory word for a non-Japanese person who is unhealthily obsessed with modern Japanese popular culture, particularly anime, manga, visual novels, light novels, and Pokémon.
+It was added to the Urban Dictionary website in 2003, and frequently used on the imageboard site 4chan.

-Reactions to term
+The term weeaboo (often shortened to weeb) first appeared in a 2005 The Perry Bible Fellowship webcomic, used without reference to Japanese culture.
+The same year, 4chan administrator Christopher Poole added a filter to the site replacing wapanese with weeaboo, and users themselves started using the new term in place of wapanese.
+While originally meant derogatorily, weeaboo has been reclaimed by some of its referents, and has been used by some hardcore fans of Japanese media to refer to themselves in an ironic or self-deprecating fashion.

-In a blog post on Anime News Network, Justin Sevakis argued that there is a difference between a weeaboo and someone who simply appreciates Japanese culture, saying that there is nothing wrong with loving Japanese culture, but that a person becomes a weeaboo when they start to be obnoxious, immature, and ignorant about the culture they love.
-Matt Jardin from the Alaska Dispatch gave his opinion that weeaboos blindly prefer things from Japan while looking down on anything else, despite obvious merit.
+In a blog post on Anime News Network, Justin Sevakis wrote that there is a difference between a weeaboo and someone who simply appreciates Japanese culture, saying that there is nothing wrong with loving Japanese culture, but that a person becomes a weeaboo when they start to be obnoxious, immature, and ignorant about the culture they love.
+Matt Jardin from the Alaska Dispatch described weeaboos as blindly preferring things from Japan and looking down on anything else, regardless of merit.